kurko/omniscient/README.markdown

 Getting Started
 ===============

+In your console:

+$ gem install omniscient

-In your console, type the following, where aliasname is a name you choose (i.e. home_computer, work etc):
+Then, type the following, where _aliasname_ is a name you choose (i.e. home_computer, work etc):

 $ omniscient clone aliasname

 A setup will begin.
-The data will be save to ~/.omni_config.yml
+The configuration will be saved to ~/.omni_config.yml.

-Now that Omniscient knows where to connect, run the following command again
+Now that Omniscient knows where to connect, run the following command again:

 $ omniscient clone aliasname